-Visa Inc. (V), the world’s biggest payment network, would benefit from buying Visa Europe Ltd. because creating a single global business would outweigh regulatory risk, JPMorgan Chase & Co.
-(JPM) said.
+Visa Inc. (V:US), the world’s biggest payment network, would benefit from buying Visa Europe Ltd. because creating a single global business would outweigh regulatory risk, JPMorgan Chase & Co.
+(JPM:US) said.

 Visa Europe, a London-based network owned by banks, has a put option giving it the right to require Foster City, California-based Visa to purchase its shares.